 You tell yourself and others you are.
 As happy as you think you should be or want to be or thought you would be by now?
 I know the feeling.
 My first four years here were spent on the Hill, initially on the House side as a press secretary, then as a chief of staff and finally as communications director for a senator.

-In the years ahead, I “fixed” it with better jobs, starting a different career, divorce and remarriage, even fulfilling a childhood dream (becoming a race car driver in the Sports Car Club of America (SCCA), running a Formula Ford for three years at Summit Point, and a Mustang G in the International Motorsports Association (IMSA) at Watkins Glen and Summit Point .
+In the years ahead, I “fixed” it with better jobs, a somewhat different but related career, divorce and remarriage, even fulfilling a childhood dream by becoming a race car driver in the Sports Car Club of America (SCCA) running a Formula Ford for three years at Summit Point, and a Mustang G in the International Motorsports Association (IMSA) at Watkins Glen and Summit Point .

 On the outside, I looked like a success, at least on the track and in the newsroom.
 On the inside, no way.
 Eventually, it all came apart and my world was shattered.
 Sobriety and humility are wonderful and I’ve been blessed in the decades since with a wonderful wife, a son and daughter, five grand children, and a renewed career that I absolutely love.
 I do miss suiting up, strapping on my helmet and carving apexes on the track, though!

 Don’t worry, it’ll just be friendly conversation, no judgements, no preaching, just two people talking about how to make it on the Hill and everywhere else.

-But far more important, I have been blessed with a deepening awareness of life-changing facts about history, faith, science, people and living through a growing, thriving, rewarding relationship with the Lord who created all of us and indeed the whole universe.
+But far more important, I have been blessed with a deepening awareness of life-changing facts about myself, history, faith, science, people and living through a growing, thriving, incredibly rewarding relationship with the Lord who created all of us and indeed the whole universe.

 So Here’s “The Ask”